 In determining who to give credit to, Putits considered whether or not they would make a down payment on the purchase.
 He also looked at the person's payment history.
 He pays attention to whether or not they have a credit card or own their own home.
 People who have credit cards and own homes tend to be more responsible, he found.

-As an experienced salesman, Putits also knows sales is a “numbers game.”
+As an experienced salesman, Putits also knew sales is a "numbers game."
 So he made it a point to visit three or four new shops every day.
-Since not every shop is a good customer, he knew he needed a constant supply of new shops to “test” to replace those that he stops visiting.
+Since not every shop is a good customer, he knew he needed a constant supply of new shops to "test" to replace those that he stops visiting.
 Most of his stops were clustered in auto malls, which are somewhat unique to Southern California.

 As important as selling skills was Putits' attention to strict business management.